AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 • Other vulnerable adults are at risk in some way

-• The vulnerable adult, child, children and young person is deemed to be in serious risk
+• The vulnerable adult, child, children and young person is deemed to be at serious risk

 • There is a statutory requirement e.g. Safeguarding Vulnerable Groups Act 2006, Children’s Act 2004, Mental Health Act 1983, Care Standards Act 2000